 Project reporting templates make reporting easier and data more straightforward.
-Each of the following free project report templates are designed for a specific purpose and focus on different information.
+Each of the following free project report templates is designed for a specific purpose and focuses on different information.

 A weekly project status report does exactly what one would think — documents specific information during a project.
 These reports should be created throughout the life of a project in order to illustrate changes, whether than be successes or failures.
 A weekly status report is the first step toward understanding if a project is going smoothly.